 The artists were moved by this quote, written over seventy-five years ago, to inspire an appreciation of the power of the sky to hold our hopes, dreams and desires.
 In their project they hope to encourage people across the world to take a moment to look up and share visions of something uniting us all – the sky.

-A short documentary about the project with the creators of Solidarity Sky
+A short documentary about the project

 Supported by Stroom Den Haag and CultuurSchakel